-NMN is created using the B vitamins present in the body.
+NMN is created in the human body with B vitamins as precursors.
 The enzyme that makes NMN is known as nicotinamide phosphoribosyltransferase (NAMPT).
 NAMPT attaches a form of vitamin B3 called nicotinamide to the sugar phosphate 5’-phosphoribosyl-1-pyrophosphate (PRPP).

 It is also possible for NMN to be created from NR by the addition of a phosphate group.
-It was originally thought that NMN could not enter the cell without first becoming NR; however, this was shown to be incorrect in 2019, when a new transporter channel was discovered .
+Some researchers suggested that NMN could not enter the cell without first becoming NR.
+However, in 2019, a new NMN transporter channel was identified, showing that it can .

-The study showed that the Slc12a8 gene encodes a specific NMN transporter that allows the molecule to enter cells without the need to be converted to NR first.
-No doubt this discovery came as an unpleasant surprise to manufacturers and distributors of NR.
+The study found that the Slc12a8 gene encodes a specific NMN transporter that allows the molecule to enter cells without being converted to NR first.
+This discovery certainly came as an unpleasant surprise to the manufacturers and distributors of NR supplements.

-As of now, there have been no reported side effects reported in humans taking NMN supplements.
-The bulk of studies on NMN have been carried out on mice and rats and these typically show positive effects on metabolism, liver, skin, muscle, and brain function, as well as improved bone structure, vascular health, reproduction, immune system function, and lifespan.
-If these benefits will translate to people is now starting to be explored and there are a few clinical trials in progress or being prepared.
+The bulk of studies on NMN have been carried out on mice and rats.
+These have shown positive effects on metabolism, liver, skin, muscle, and brain function as well as improved bone structure, vascular health, reproduction, immune system function, and lifespan.
+Human studies on people taking NMN are in their early days, but there is some limited data of interest.

-This article is only a very brief summary, is not intended as an exhaustive guide, and is based on the interpretation of research data, which is speculative by nature.
+This article is only a brief summary and is not intended as an exhaustive guide.
+The article is based on the interpretation of research data, which is speculative by nature.
 This article is not a substitute for consulting your physician about which supplements may or may not be right for you.
 We do not endorse supplement use nor any product or supplement vendor, and all discussion here is for scientific interest.